Amazon rainforest

-The Amazon rainforest, (Note: Floresta amazônica or Amazônia; Selva amazónica, Amazonía, or usually Amazonia; Forêt amazonienne; Amazoneregenwoud.
-In English, the names are sometimes capitalized further, as Amazon Rainforest, Amazon Forest, or Amazon Jungle.) also called the Amazon jungle or Amazonia, is a moist broadleaf tropical rainforest in the Amazon biome that covers most of the Amazon basin of South America.
+The Amazon rainforest, (Note: Floresta amazônica or Amazônia, spelled Amazónia in European Portuguese; Selva amazónica, Amazonía, or usually Amazonia; Forêt amazonienne; Amazoneregenwoud.
+In English, the names are sometimes capitalized further, as Amazon Rainforest, Amazon Forest, or Amazon Jungle.) also called the Amazon jungle, Amazonia, or simply the Amazon, is a moist broadleaf tropical rainforest in the Amazon biome that covers most of the Amazon basin of South America.
 This basin encompasses 7 e6km2, of which 6 e6km2 are covered by the rainforest.
 This region includes territory belonging to nine nations and 3,344 indigenous territories.

 The majority of the forest, 60%, is in Brazil, followed by Peru with 13%, Colombia with 10%, and with minor amounts in Bolivia, Ecuador, French Guiana, Guyana, Suriname, and Venezuela.
 Four nations have "Amazonas" as the name of one of their first-level administrative regions, and France uses the name "Guiana Amazonian Park" for French Guiana's protected rainforest area.
 The Amazon represents over half of the total area of remaining rainforests on Earth, and comprises the largest and most biodiverse tract of tropical rainforest in the world, with an estimated 390 billion individual trees in about 16,000 species.

 More than 30 million people of 350 different ethnic groups live in the Amazon, which are subdivided into 9 different national political systems and 3,344 formally acknowledged indigenous territories.
-Indigenous peoples make up 9% of the total population, and 60 of the groups remain largely isolated.
+Indigenous peoples make up 9% of the total population, and 60 groups remain largely isolated.

 Large scale deforestation is occurring in the forest, creating different harmful effects.
 Economic losses due to deforestation in Brazil could be approximately 7 times higher in comparison to the cost of all commodities produced through deforestation.
 In 2023, the World Bank published a report proposing a non-deforestation based economic program in the region.
 Deforestation hurts agriculture so severely that it can lead to "agro-suicide."